Temple View

 Temple View is a suburb of the city of Hamilton, New Zealand.
 Temple View was established in the 1950s from the construction of the Hamilton New Zealand Temple and the Church College of New Zealand by the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Access to the suburb is through Dinsdale, and then along Tuhikaramea Road.

-In 2018 the College was demolished and it was planned to put about 200 houses on the site.
+In 2018 the College was demolished and it was reportedly planned to be replaced by housing.